Tropical Soda Apple

 Family – Solanaceae (Nightshade)

 Description – Perennial, native to South America.
 Height to 6 feet, more common at 3 ft. or less.
 First discovered in Florida in 1988, has since spread to over 500,000 acres statewide.
-Identified by numerous straight thorns on stems and leaves and its distinctive fruit.
+Identified by numerous straight thorns on stems and leaves and their distinctive fruit.